MicrosoftDocs/msteams-docs/msteams-platform/bots/overview.md

 1. Customer Engagement: Bots can interact with customers and provide instant responses and support.
 1. Scalability: As user needs grow, bots can be easily scaled to handle more tasks or interactions.

 In short, bots can make your life easier by automating tasks, providing constant support, and enhancing customer engagement.
-Bots are here to make your life easier by automating tasks and providing assistance whenever you need it.

 ## How do bots work?